 The new law of obligations: what you should know

-On 21 April 2022, Books 1 (General provisions) and 5 (Obligations) of the new civil code were approved.
-In doing so, the legislature wishes, among other things, to create a new balance between the contractual autonomy of the parties, on the one hand, and the judge’s role as guardian of the interests of the weaker contracting party, as well as the public interest, on the other.
+On 1 January 2023, Books 1 (General provisions) and 5 (Obligations) of the new civil code will enter into force.
+As a result, the legislation will, among other things, create a new balance between the contractual autonomy of the parties, on the one hand, and the judge’s role as guardian of the interests of the weaker contracting party, as well as the public interest, on the other.

 We would like to list some important points for you: